Fact: goals increase performance.

 There’s more to that

-If you resonated with this article, please subscribe to my personal blog.
-You’ll get a weekly dose of unique insights that will transform the way you think.
+If you decided to give process goals a try, please subscribe to my personal blog.
+You’ll get a weekly dose of similarly mind-expanding ideas.